 In this issue’s article, we focus on a very crucial matter, which if adequately dealt with, can help you improve your test scores.

-It is understood that it is extremely important to be dedicatedly taking practice tests at this time.
-In fact, it is imperative that you realise that the CAT prep is actually divided into two parts.
+It is understood that it is extremely important to be dedicatedly to taking practice tests at this time.
+In fact, it is imperative that you realize that the CAT prep is actually divided into two parts.
 Remember: Each part is as important as the other -

 (a) Conceptual development